dinghaoluo/code_mpfi_dinghao/README.md

 # code_dinghao_mpfi
-my scripts at MPFI; unless otherwise specified, I am the author of all the scripts below
+my scripts at MPFI; unless otherwise specified, I am the author of all the scripts in this repo

 ## caiman_code
 *not in use*\